NHRIs COP26 Symposium – The role of National Human Rights Institutions in bridging the accountability gap in the climate emergency

 Target audience: NHRIs representatives members of GANHRI and ENNHRI, in particular of the Caucus and the core group on climate change.

 The meeting will follow a highly interactive format that will allow and encourage contributions from all participants.
 Following the first day in plenary, participants will join break-out group sessions during day 2 and 3, where they will be encouraged to share their experiences and good practices.
 Interactive tools such as whiteboard, chats and polls will be used during all sessions to provide more opportunities for exchange among participants.

 An event report and webcast will be housed on GANHRI website and made available to a global audience for knowledge transfer and capacity building.

 The event will benefit from simultaneous interpretation.
-You will receive the link to Zoom few days before the event.